What is Steps to Sustainability?

 Below are some progress updates of Steps to Sustainability.
 In many cases, we are continuing to work with these organisations to provide support and guidance.

-Other social action and faith-based organisations now being supported include:
+Other social action and faith-based organisations currently being supported include:

 - Saabat Gallery CIC in Middlesbrough/Redcar